 The Pioneer Museum, open to visitors in the summer months, highlights the history of Gunnison’s pioneers.
 The many artifacts, most of them donated by members of the Gunnison County Pioneer and Historical Society, tell the story of early pioneers in Gunnison County.
 In addition to smaller displays, the Pioneer Museum collection also includes an antique narrow gauge train and the Andy Mallett Antique and Classic Car Exhibit with over 70 classic cars and trucks.

 Crested Butte and Mt.
 Crested Butte Museums

 Crested Butte Mountain Heritage Museum takes you back in time to the days of Tony’s Conoco, a hardware store and gas station located in downtown Crested Butte from 1883-1996.
-With an exhibit on the miners who made Crested Butte their home generations ago, a model train, and a feature on the history of skiing in the Gunnison Valley, there is sure to be something to interest everyone.
-New in 2014, the Museum added a featured exhibit on the history of mountain biking in Crested Butte, CO, long touted as one of the birthplaces of mountain biking in the United States.
+With an exhibit on the miners who made Crested Butte their home generations ago, a model train, and a feature on the history of skiing in the Gunnison Valley, there is sure to be an exhibit for everyone.
+The Museum also has a featured exhibit on the history of mountain biking in Crested Butte, which is said to be one of it’s birthplaces in the United States.

 Gothic and Marble Museums

 The Rocky Mountain Biological Laboratory’s Weldon and Rosalie Weekley Visitor’s Center features exhibits on the history of science in Gothic, Colorado.
 They also have a large multi-touch table exhibit featuring videos, photos, and maps of the local area.
 Acting as the homebase for their sell-out Kids Nature Camp and their adult tour program, as well as featuring a gift shop, the new Visitor’s Center is a treasure in the East River Valley.
 The Marble Museum in Marble, Colorado documents the heyday of the marble mines, when the town had over 4,000 residents.